Michael J. Deas

+Between 1985 and 1988 Deas was an instructor at the School of Visual Arts in New York City.
 In addition to his artwork, Deas is a noted authority on Edgar Allan Poe.
 His 1989 book, The Portraits & Daguerreotypes of Edgar Allan Poe, published by the University of Virginia, documents over 70 historic images of the poet and is now considered a standard reference work.
 In 2004, Deas was consulted by the Edgar Allan Poe Society of Baltimore and was instrumental in identifying a Poe daguerreotype, stolen from the Hampden-Booth Theatre Library, that appeared on Antiques Roadshow.